The Google Data Analyst Interview

 Like many of the tech giants, Google leverages data to the fullest extent in all parts of its business.
 This provides many ongoing opportunities for those looking to get hired into an Analyst role at Google!
 This blog post will take you through the role, required skills, the interview process, a few example questions, and some tips to help you start preparing for your interview.

 Analysts are embedded throughout Google, meaning there are many opportunities and analytics roles available.
 Below are just a few types of analysts that Google hires for:

 An average Google analyst typically has 3-4 years of experience in a quantitative role.
-However, there are definitely instances on both ends of the spectrum, some with <1 year of experience and some with >15 years.
+However, there are definitely instances when employees have less or more than that.
 Other qualifications for Google Analysts include:

-Bachelor’s or higher in a technical program such as Mathematics, Statistics, Computer Science, Physics, Engineering, Operations Research, Economics, Engineering
+- Bachelor’s or higher in a technical program such as Mathematics, Statistics, Computer Science, Physics, Engineering, Operations Research, and Economics

 These skills vary from role to role, so be sure to read into the specifics for a particular role.

-The typical interview process at Google follows the steps below:
+The typical interview process at Google goes as follows:

-Potential case study (24-48 hours to complete).
-Depending on the role you are applying for, you might have a take home case study.
-Typically, this case study will be reviewed by a member of the team, and provided you pass this step you may then have to discuss it during your onsite interviews.
+- Potential case study (24-48 hours to complete).
+Depending on the role you are applying for, you might have to do a home case study.
+Typically, this case study will be reviewed by a member of the team; provided you pass this step, you may then have to discuss it during your onsite interviews.

-If you are the owner of a flower shop, how would you target your customers online?
+- If you were the owner of a flower shop, how would you target your customers online?
 (Who?
 When?
 Where?
 How?)

-How would you measure customer check out rates?
-How would you go about doing this?
+- How would you measure customer check out rates?

 Brush up on your SQL along with any other technical skills listed in the requirements.